salihkardan/gorest/README.md

 2) I have defined some sample api keys in apikey.txt file.
 While starting webserver, I load contents of that file, used those predefined api keys during validation of users.

-3) I have use glide as dependency manager (glide.yaml), to install dependencies run `glide update` command.
+3) I have use glide as dependency manager (glide.yaml), to install dependencies run `glide install` command.
 To install glide refer here : https://github.com/Masterminds/glide

 4) I have used jade template engine to create html pages: http://jade-lang.com/